jayawd02/WebAssignment/Discussion.md

     It is a distributed version controling system and is used for tracking changes.
 Can you to track changes to source code while developing software
 - List 3 git commands you’ve learned in this course.

-    git add <filename>
+    git add <filename>  - to add files to the git repository. similar to staging

-    git commit -m "Commit message"
+    git commit -m "Commit message"  - to commit files to the git repo

-    git push origin <branch>
+    git push origin <branch> - pushing changes to the git repo.

 - What is GitHub and what is it used for?

-    It provides hosting for software development and version control using Git
+    It provides hosting for software development and version control using Git.
+    It is useful when several developers are working together they can coordinate their work and maintain the code in the same repository.

 - What is Kanban and what is it used for?

     It is a workflow managament method and used as a tool for Agile software development.
+It has 3 basic principles : Visualizing the tasks and  workflow by using Kanban boards,  Limit the work in progress items, enhance the flow by pulling in work

 - What is Markdown and what is it used for?

     It is a markup language with plain-text-formatting syntax.
 Used to format files like Readme files